durgeshtrivedi/imagecluster/README.md

 ### Notes ##
 So to make this project build properly you only need to properly give path for headers for opencv and dlib .
 Rest of the setting are already part of the project and they should work all the info in just for understanding if any things not work.

+I have added the ziped dlib-19.4 file in extra folder in project dir you can unzip and use the path in headers for dlib.Thats should work I have not tried this way because I build dlib from source, so I think this way will work.
+But you must install OpenCV to run the project .